sample/pritunl-keycloak-user-check/README.md

 # pritunl-keycloak-user-check

 ## Description
 The `pritunl-keycloak-user-check` is a plugin for Pritunl that checks if a user is available in Keycloak.
 It enhances the security and flexibility of VPN access management by leveraging Keycloak's authentication system.
-This repository also includes documentation on integrating Pritunl SSO with Keycloak.
+This repository also includes documentation on integrating Pritunl SSO with Keycloak. **You NEED Pritunl Enterprise subscription for this integration**

 ## What the Script Does
 The script acts as a middleware between Pritunl and Keycloak, performing real-time user status checks during VPN connection attempts.
 It ensures that: